-- 3.1.
-Safety Tip: While working with field personal, testing must be stopped to allow the S&C employee to clear and perform the required train inspections (CROR 110) on passing trains.
+3.1.
+Safety Tip: While working with field personnel, testing must be stopped to allow the S&C employee to clear and perform the required train inspections (CROR 110) on passing trains.
 Do not allow the talker to broadcast messages when trains are within radio range.
-Trains hearing the broadcast could think there is a defect and stop. - 3.2.
-Immediate Action: A maintainer/tech must be called 24x7 under the following conditions: - a) If normal readings were being received and then the heat suddenly disappeared on one or both rails.
-This is indicative of a derailment or equipment damage. - b) If hot bearing and DED alarms appear on the same train tape.
+Trains hearing the broadcast could think there is a defect and stop.

-- c) If there is an equipment malfunction at the site that will likely cause a false alarm and stop the next train.
-Site may need to be taken out of service to avoid unnecessary train stops. - d) If a train had a legitimate NF (nothing found) stop at a site.
-A legitimate NF stop is where the available information has been examined and it is determined that there is likely an equipment malfunction at the site. - e) If there are six (6) or more DED alarms on one train. - f) If many sites in a row are not working (example, they are all covered by snow), then the key WIS sites as defined by Metrolinx must be kept working. - g) If there is more than 60 miles to the next operational detector. - If the site is a CMA site and a train is due in the CMA defined direction.
+- 3.2.
+Immediate Action: A maintainer/tech must be called 24x7 under the following conditions: - a.
+If normal readings were being received, and then the heat suddenly disappeared on one or both rails.
+This is indicative of a derailment or equipment damage. - b.
+If hot bearing and Dragging Equipment Detector (DED) alarms appear on the same train tape. - c.
+If equipment malfunctions at the site, that will likely cause a false alarm and stop the next train.
+The site may need to be removed from service to avoid unnecessary train stops. - d.
+If a train had a legitimate NF (nothing found), stop at a site.
+A legitimate NF stop is where the available information has been examined, and it is determined that an equipment malfunction is likely at the site. - e.
+If there are six (6) or more DED alarms on one train. - f.
+If many sites in a row are not working (for example, they are all covered by snow), then the key WIS sites, as defined by Metrolinx, must be kept working. - g.
+If there is more than 40 miles to the next operational detector. - h.
+If the site is a CMA site and a train is due in the CMA-defined direction.